Unforgettablepl/PersonalWebsite/content/posts/guide.md

 description: "A short guide to ZCO, ZIO, INOI and IOITC."
 date: "2025-04-01"
 ---
-### Created by Samik Goyal and Co-authored by my personal Grammarly Priyanka Zele <3
+### Created by Samik Goyal and Proofread by Priyanka Zele
 ---
 This guide has been created by me to serve as a simple 'Getting Started' guide for people for the Indian Computing Olympiads (ZCO, ZIO, and INOI).

 I won't go into detail about topics which are not Indian Olympiad specific, and will instead provide external links in such cases.